 Android grows its share vs. iOS, Windows in all major markets [Report]

-Many Windows Phone users are making the jump to Android.
+Many Windows Phone users are making the jump to Android in Europe and elsewhere.

 On a day when Google parent Alphabet passed Apple’s market cap, Kantar Worldpanel ComTech reported that the Android operating system is making further share gains across international markets.
 Some of this comes at the iPhone’s expense and some from people switching from Windows handsets.